joshuaneronha/Tidbyt-Flight-Tracker/readme.md

 <br>
 <p>This was the first project I did with my Tidbyt, and I am thrilled with the results!
 It's just fun to have this image effortlessly showing and updating around the house and is pretty much ideal for an aviation person like myself.</p>
 <p>As the first project I did, there was definitely a learning curve learning how to use Starlark and properly render content on the Tidbyt.
 Also, I had never really used Linux or done any hardware projects before, so this was pretty fun and a great new experience.</p>
-<p>I build on this project in my <a href="https://github.com/joshuaneronha/Aircraft-History-Tracker"">aircraf history tracker</a>, which shows the current location of all the planes I've been on in the past.
-While the project is distinct, there are a lot of shared resources and similarities, so this project was a great starting point for it!</p>
+<p>I build on this project in my <a href="https://github.com/joshuaneronha/Aircraft-History-Tracker"">aircraft history tracker</a>, which shows the current location of all the planes I've been on in the past.
+While the project is distinct, there are a lot of shared resources and similarities, so this project was a great starting point for it!
+Feel free to use my code as a starting point for your own, although signifigant modifications will need to be made for your airport (map, airline logos, etc.)</p>

 <h2>Acknowledgments and Attribution</h2>
-<p>I release this project and all associated code into the public domain, and it may be used unrestricted as long as attribution is provided to this author and this project.
+<p>A special thanks to AirLabs, which upgraded my API quota after learning about this project!
+The AeroDataBox API was also useful for obtaining aircraft models for different flights.
+Feel free to modify or reuse my project as you wish!</p>